angular/angular/aio/content/guide/dependency-injection.md

 </code-example>

-For more information, see and [Providing dependencies in modules](guide/providers) and [Hierarchical injectors](guide/hierarchical-dependency-injection).
+For more information, see [Providing dependencies in modules](guide/providers) and [Hierarchical injectors](guide/hierarchical-dependency-injection).

 {@a service-needs-service}